Skip to contents

 Example Usage

-The thekids_theme function applies consistent theming to ggplot2 visualisations.
-It uses a clean, minimal aesthetic with fonts and colours that align with “The Kids” branding.
+The thekids_theme, scale_colour_thekids and scale_fill_thekids functions are useful to apply consistent theming to ggplot2 visualisations.
+These use a clean, minimal aesthetic with fonts that align with “The Kids” branding.
 Here’s an example of a plot before-and-after theming:

 geom_point(size = 3) +